 Q: Yikes.
 Are people prepared for that?

-Q: How likely is this?
+Q: How likely is a no-deal Brexit?

 A: It’s definitely possible.
-One study that came out before May made her deal last year estimated that there were five possible scenarios for Brexit.
+One study that came out before May made her deal last year estimated there were five possible scenarios for Brexit.
 All but one resulted in no deal.

 Q: Does the E.U. want a no-deal for Britain?

 A: European leaders have voiced real concerns about a no-deal Brexit.
 It could disrupt their own agreements, too.
 But the E.U. is also worried about other countries trying to leave the bloc, so it is driving a hard bargain with Britain and offering few concessions.